-The extended mask policy for public transportation comes just a few days after the CDC issued updated mask recommendations for fully vaccinated people, building on the guidance released in March stating that fully vaccinated Americans can gather with other fully vaccinated people indoors without wearing a mask and can visit indoors with unvaccinated people, including children, who are at low risk for severe COVID-19 disease, without wearing masks or distancing.
+The extended mask policy for public transportation comes less than a month after the CDC issued new mask guidelines, recommending that even vaccinated individuals return to wearing masks indoors in areas where COVID-19 is surging.
+In the spring, the agency had relaxed mask guidelines stating that fully vaccinated Americans can gather with other fully vaccinated people indoors without wearing a mask and can visit indoors with unvaccinated people, including children, who are at low risk for severe COVID-19 disease, without wearing masks or distancing.

-This story was originally published on January 21, 2021, and was updated on April 30, 2021, to include current information.
+This story was originally published on January 21, 2021, and was updated on August 18, 2021, to include current information.
+Associated Press contributed reporting.